Once you have a backup infrastructure in place, it's important to maintain it through regular updates and test...

 1. Avoid the general, focus on the specific

-Rule No. 1 for maintaining your backup infrastructure is to avoid taking a generic approach to the maintenance process and focus instead on the specifics.
+Rule No. 1 is to avoid taking a generic approach to the maintenance process and focus instead on the specifics.
 Maintenance is not a one-size-fits-all task.

 Consider, for example, differences in maintenance requirements within the automotive world.
 A small car and an 18-wheeler are both vehicles designed for road use, but you would not try to service your car at a place that only works on semitrucks.
 Likewise, a data protection maintenance schedule that tells you to clean your tape drives once a week would be laughable if you only perform disk-based backups.
 As such, the maintenance techniques that you use have to be matched to your data backup infrastructure.

 2. Have a policy for refreshing your media

 In spite of the need to address your own unique backup infrastructure, there are several general areas of focus that are more or less universal.
 For starters, every backup uses some sort of backup media.
 Tape backups use tapes.
 Disk backups use disks.
 Even cloud backups usually depend on disks for caching purposes.
 Therefore, put in place a media refresh policy.
 Storage media does not last forever, so it is important to set a policy defining the number of times that tapes can be overwritten or the frequency with which disks need to be replaced.

 Like any other server, a backup server periodically needs updates.
 Unfortunately, the update process can be both time-consuming and disruptive.
 As such, it is a good idea to have a set policy for installing updates.
 This will help to prevent those unwanted situations in which the OS forces an update and reboots the backup server without your consent.

 4. Test, test, test